mokimoko/CharacterCardExtractor-v1.0/README.md

 - Creating alternate greeting messages
 - Expanding character backgrounds
 - Getting feedback on character personalities
-I looked for a program like this and couldn't find one, so here we are.

 ## How to use it
 1. Download and run the program (the .zip is under Releases, use the .exe)